 Just as nature wired into us a need for faith community, so it wired into us a propensity for going further with that capacity.
 Our inherited structures that made us able to bind together for war are available to be appropriated to connect us to live in peace and justice, without domination, or mastery, or hegemony.
 What evolution created for one purpose can now be put to a new purpose.
 This is nature’s method of transcendence, and the history of life on this planet is full of examples.

-Behold yourself – ourselves.
-The wiring that finds such comfort and delight in the company of friends, the wiring that gets active during spiritual experience, is our own bit of webbing of interconnection.
-It orients us to live in peace within our group.
+Let us do likewise.
+Transcend our inheritance: put the wiring that enabled cohesive war-fighting to a new use, building peace.
+The wiring that finds such comfort and delight in the company of friends, the wiring that gets active during spiritual experience, orients us to live in peace within our group.
 That same wiring is available for being universalized beyond our group.
-The brain’s webbing that lets us grasp community also gives us the power, if we practice to use it, to take flight into a wide, blue sky where “us” expands -- and expands -- until there is no “them.”
+With a little training of the neural structures of social orientation that are already there, we can keep expanding our perceived circle of "us" until there is no “them.”
 Building upon our inheritance, we can transcend that inheritance and become a new thing on this earth.

 Our spiritual perception can plumb more deeply, can see more than just what selective pressures once needed our ancestors to see.
 My awareness can be trained to know, more thoroughly than cognition alone can know, that all humans are I, all sentient beings are I; all bugs and plants, all amoebas, paramecia, bacteria, and fungi are I; all rocks and dirt, rivers and oceans; air and fire; sun, moon, and stars are I.